 With beautiful flowers blooming all around at the lower altitude, you can explore the Himalayan flowers at a high altitude.

-While trekking to the Everest Base Camp, you better prefer to be during the month of March, April, May, September, October, and November.
-This is the Best Time of the Year to Trek Everest Base Camp for mesmerizing view with a clear blue sky and high visibility rate.
+While trekking to the Everest Base Camp, you better prefer to be during March, April, May, September, October, and November.
+This is the Best Time of the Year to Trek Everest Base Camp for a mesmerizing view with a clear blue sky and high visibility rate.

 Annapurna Base Camp Trek

-The trek to Annapurna Base Camp is the second most demanding trail on our bucket list.
-Annapurna Base Camp Trek is trekking all the way to the base of the 10th highest mountain in the world with an altitude of 8091 meters/ 26545 feet.
+The trek to Annapurna Base Camp (14-Day) is the second most demanding trail on our bucket list.
+Annapurna Base Camp Trek is trekking to the base of the 10th highest mountain in the world with an altitude of 8091 Meters/ 26545 Feet.